Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/README.md

-- Which Irish goods to you desire most while living abroad?
+- Which Irish goods do you desire most while living abroad?

 - Which online stores do you use for buying Irish goods?